92levig/googlecl/README.txt

 Blogger:
   * 'access' - access level of the post (either 'public' or 'draft')
   * 'author' - author of the post
+  * 'tags', 'labels', - tags or labels on the post.

 Calendar:
   * 'when' - when an event takes place.